subhaoi/virtualbookstore/README.md

  - Navigate to the backend folder
  - Run `npm install` and then run `node seed/book_seeder.js`
  - Run `npm start` to start the server
+ - Open new terminal and run `npm run chat` to start the chat microservice
+ - Open another terminal and run `npm run booksearch` to start book stream microservice

 Just simply open the `index.html` file in your browser